master117/CSharpBoiler/README.md

 © [JOHANNES GOCKE](http://steamcommunity.com/id/master117/)

-CSharpBoiler is a tool to see all your recent matches, comment on them and download the.
+CSharpBoiler is a tool to see all your recent matches, comment on them and download them.
 More coming soon.

 Note: The new matchdata filename should be: "accountid"_matchlist.dat, in the last releases it was "accountid".dat, you might have to rename.